-While the specifics are different in each case, the scope and pace of development in these areas threatens to preclude future opportunities.
-In each of these regions, getting things right now will contribute to the future wellbeing of Albertans.
+While the specifics are different in each case, the scope and pace of development in these areas warrants their priority.
+Getting things right now will contribute to the future well-being of Albertans.
+Other regional plans will be completed by 2012.